 Book lovers in Alford will want to visit Alford Silver Band’s rehearsal centre this coming bank holiday weekend.

+Though playing to a professional standard, Alford Silver Band is a not for profit organisation that depends upon fundraising, member subscriptions and the competitively priced fees that it charges for engagements to meet its costs.
 The book sale provides an important boost to the band’s income and helps fund expert tuition for the young musicians in the training section.

 “We put a lot of hard work into recruiting and teaching youngsters to play a brass instrument, but of course that doesn’t come cheap, especially as we provide the instruments and professional tuition,” said band chairman Martin Briggs.
 “The annual book sale provides vital income towards meeting our costs.”

 The band has an excellent reputation for the standard of its performances, and for its work with young people in teaching them music.
 Many of the band’s trainees have gone on to study music at university and some have become professional musicians.